marco-c/uplift-analysis/README.md

 We are interested in understanding which uplifts caused regressions and why, where/when uplifts succeed/fail the most, and, last but not least, how to improve the uplift process.

 ### Research questions ###
-- RQ1: Why uplifted issues failed?
+- RQ1: What kind of patches were uplifted?
-- RQ2: Where/when uplifted issues succeed/fail the most?
+- RQ2: Why some uplifted patches failed?
-- RQ3: How can we improve the issue uplifting process (modelling)?
+- RQ3: How can we improve the uplifting process?